Paul Ratcliffe, Olympic Silver Medallist

 The main things to remember are:

-• When you've finished, wait for two more people to finish before you get off - it's your turn to do safety duty.
+When you've finished, wait for two more people to finish before you get out of your boat - it's your turn to do safety duty.

 Back to Questions